 - CT perfusion (brain)

-- CT angiography (aortic arch to vertex of skull)
+- CT angiography (aortic arch to the vertex of the skull)

 It should be noted that this is not uniformly accepted and some centers do not perform perfusion routinely 3.

 There is an increasing trend to perform multi-pass CTA of the brain to perform multiphase CT angiography collateral score in acute stroke.